smazza-github/pset-5/README.md

 ### Exercise 9

-Given two strings, return a new string built by intertwining each of the characters of a and b.
+Given two strings, return a new string built by intertwining each of the characters of `a` and `b`.
 Return `null` if any of the following requirements are not met.

 * `a` must not be `null`.
 * `b` must not be `null`.